atomaszewicz/Bond/RStudio/Analysis.md

 |Budget|$2,723,922,708|$108,956,908|
 |Profit|$14,816,178,405|$592,647,136|

 With a net global box office gross of $17.5 billion James Bond is *the* most financially successful film franchise in history, trailed by *Star Wars*, *The Marvel Cinematic Universe* and *Harry Potter* (in that order) <sup> [5] </sup>.
 Over two thirds of this gross is non-domestic, which is not entirely surprising since our secret agent works for Britian, not America/Canada <sup> [4]</sup>.
-This success, along with the gross averaging over six times their budget, and the films profit around $600 mill on average give us insight into how it has become (one of films longest running franchises)[https://en.wikipedia.org/wiki/List_of_film_series_with_more_than_twenty_entries].
+This success, along with the gross averaging over six times their budget, and the films profit around $600 mill on average give us insight into how it has become [one of films longest running franchises](https://en.wikipedia.org/wiki/List_of_film_series_with_more_than_twenty_entries).

 To give a better idea of the finances of individual films in our gilded franchise, let's take a quick look at the top, middle and bottom entries of each category.
 All figures are in millions of dollars.